RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Experiments and Analysis

 \subsection{Defense Evaluation (RQ2)}

-As shown in Table \ref{defend}, we conducted defense tests with the complex retriever setting and M=1.
-There are three defense methods: Rewriting query, HyDE~\cite{gao2023precise}, and RobustRAG~\cite{xiang2024certifiably}.
-RIPRAG maintains substantial ASR across all defense scenarios, ranging from 0.19 to 1.00.
+As shown in Table \ref{defend}, we conducted defense tests with the complex retriever setting and M=1, the target LLM is InternLM2.5-7B.
+There are three defense methods: Rewriting query, HyDE~\cite{gao2023precise}, and RAGuard~\cite{cheng2025secureretrievalaugmentedgenerationpoisoning}.
+RIPRAG maintains substantial ASR across all defense scenarios.
 This consistent effectiveness underscores the adaptive capability of our RL-based approach, which learns to generate poisoned documents that remain effective even when defense mechanisms alter the retrieval or generation process.

-The varying efficacy of different defense methods reveals critical insights about their operational mechanisms and limitations.
-Query Rewriting demonstrates moderate defensive capability, reducing RIPRAG's ASR from 0.94 to 0.76 on NQ with GLM4-9B, but fails to provide comprehensive protection.
-This partial effectiveness stems from the method's attempt to break potential semantic associations between queries and poisoned documents by reformulating user inputs.
-However, RIPRAG's similarity reward component, which optimizes for broader semantic coherence rather than exact lexical matching, enables the generated documents to maintain relevance across multiple query formulations.
-The performance preservation indicates that our framework learns fundamental attack principles that transcend superficial textual variations.

-RobustRAG emerges as the most effective defense, substantially reducing RIPRAG's ASR to 0.19-0.29 across configurations, though complete mitigation remains elusive.
-Notably, due to the filtering strategy of RobustRAG, poisoning can never succeed when the number of poisoned documents is below the filtering threshold.
-Therefore, we used M=3 instead of M=1, where M is the same as the threshold in RobustRAG.
-However, RIPRAG can still achieve effective poisoning with 0.19-0.29 ASR even under extreme filtering conditions.
+RAGuard emerges as the most effective defense, substantially reducing RIPRAG's ASR to 0.10-0.16, though complete mitigation remains elusive.
+Notably, the limiting factor for RIPRAG's ASR in this case is not the method itself, but rather the scale of trainable parameters.
+When we doubled the QLoRA rank, the ASR achieved nearly linear growth from 0.10-0.16 to 0.23-0.28.